Last Updated on July 5, 2021

 Days 8-9: Orlando

-Orlando is the most visited city in Florida, which means that there are loads of things to do.
+There are several hidden gems in Orlando and it’s one of the most visited cities in Florida, which means that there are loads of things to do and explore..
 You can listen to the Singing Tower at Bok Tower Gardens, stroll through the gorgeous flowers at Harry P. Leu Gardens, say hello to the animals at Lake Apopka Wildlife Drive, and take a walk around Lake Eola.
 But by far the most popular thing to do in Orlando is to visit Walt Disney World, also known as the happiest place on Earth.

 Opened in 1971, Walt Disney World has been a popular Orlando attraction for over 50 years!
 With four theme parks, two waterparks, dozens of resorts, and the shopping district of Disney Springs, you can easily stay entertained in this magical world for days on end!
 While there, you can ride thrilling rides, dine on delicious food, you’re your favorite characters and watch exciting shows.